-6.3.3.3.5 Mammals
+6.3.3.4.5 Mammals

-According to literature review, 30 mammal species were identified as potentially present within the AoI.
-Of these, two species (Myotis capaccinii and Vormela peregusna) are classified as Vulnerable (VU) at a global level according to IUCN Red List of Threatened Species, one species (Nannospalax ehrenbergi) is classified as Data Deficient (DD), while all the other species are classified as Least Concern (LC).
+According to literature review and field studies, 38 mammal species were identified as present or potentially present within the Aol.
+Of these, three species (Miniopterus schreibersii, Myotis capaccinii and Vormela peregusna) are classified as Vulnerable (VU) at a global level according to IUCN Red List of Threatened Species, one species (Nannospalax ehrenbergi) is classified as Data Deficient (DD), while all the other species are classified as Least Concern (LC).
 No endemic or restricted range species were identified.
-Therefore, based on the IUCN threat assessment at a global level, 2 out of 30 mammal species were identified as species of conservation concern.
-Additional information on these species is reported in Table 6-72.
+Therefore, based on the IUCN threat assessment at a global level, 3 out of 38 mammal species were identified as species of conservation concern.
+Additional information on these species is reported in Table 6-74.

-The complete list of the mammal species identified as potentially present in the AoI, based on literature review, is included in Appendix D. A terrestrial fauna field survey will be necessary to confirm the presence of these species and to identify other mammal species present within the AoI.
+The complete list of the mammal species identified as potentially present in the AoI, based on literature review and field studies, is included in Appendix-E.

-Table 6-72: Mammal s pecies of conservatio n concern potentially present within the Aol.
-Tuble e 12.
-Mainia
+Table 6-74: Mammal species of conservation concern identified as present or potentially present within the Aol.

 Order Species English Name IUCN Global Status End./ RR.
 Obs./ Lit.
-Carnivora Vormela peregusna Marbled Polecat VU - L Chiroptera Myotis capaccinii Long-fingered Bat VU - L
+Chiroptera Miniopterus schreibersii Schreiber's Bent-winged Bat VU - L Carnivora Vormela peregusna Marbled Polecat VU - L Chiroptera Myotis capaccinii Long-fingered Bat VU - L